shhubhxm/social-determinants-health-analysis/README.md

-Here is a `README.md` file that provides clear instructions for your teammates to set up the project after cloning it from GitHub.
-This will include steps for both Windows and macOS environments.

 # Social Determinants Health Analysis

 This repository contains the backend and frontend code for analyzing social determinants of health.
 The backend is built with Flask and the frontend with React.